 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
-Disadvantaged pupils in all year groups use their increased vocabulary to make good progress across the curriculum and meet their academic targets Improved Phonic Screen check outcome among disadvantaged pupils Year 1 phonics Screen check outcomes are is in line or above National and Barnet average for all pupils by July 2023 and this is sustained to the end of the strategy Year 1 disadvantaged pupils are in line with national by 2023 and this is sustained to the end of the strategy.
-Year 2 catch up effectively ensures children who missed a pass, catch up.
-Pupils attaining in the lowest 20% in Reading make at least good progress Pupils in this group achieve their ambitious targets in reading (22-23) KS1 reading outcomes in 2024/25 show that more than 70% of disadvantaged pupils met the expected standard at the end of KS1 Improved maths attainment for disadvantaged pupils at the end of KS1.
-Pupils in this group achieve their ambitious targets in maths (22-23) KS1 maths outcomes in 2024/25 show that more than 70% of disadvantaged pupils met the expected standard at the end of KS1 Improved writing attainment for disadvantaged pupils at the end of Ks1.
-KS1 writing outcomes in 2024/25 show that more than 70+% of disadvantaged pupils met the expected standard.
+Disadvantaged pupils in all year groups use their increased vocabulary to make good progress across the curriculum and meet their academic targets Improved Phonic Screen check outcome among disadvantaged pupils Year 1 Phonics Screen check outcomes are in line or above National and Barnet average for all pupils by July 2023 and this is sustained to the end of the strategy Year 1 Phonics Screen check outcomes for disadvantaged pupils are in line with National expectations for all pupils by July 2023 and this is sustained to the end of the strategy.
+Year 2 catch up effectively ensures children who missed a pass, catch up. (missed due to late start to the Phonics programme or other barrier) Pupils attaining in the lowest 20% in Reading make at least good progress Pupils in this group achieve their ambitious targets in reading (23-24) KS1 reading outcomes in 2024/25 show that more than 70% of disadvantaged pupils meet the expected standard at the end of KS1 Improved maths attainment for disadvantaged pupils at the end of KS1.
+Pupils in this group achieve their ambitious targets in maths (23-24) KS1 maths outcomes in 2024/25 show that more than 70% of disadvantaged pupils meet the expected standard at the end of KS1 Improved writing attainment for disadvantaged pupils at the end of KS1.
+KS1 writing outcomes in 2024/25 show that more than 70+% of disadvantaged pupils meet the expected standard.
 To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
 The overall absence rate for disadvantaged pupils improves termly and is sustained

-Activity in this academic year (22-23)
+Activity in this academic year (23-24)